 To have expectations is a double edged sword concept, and sometimes people can find themselves holding the bag, and feeling disappointed that the other person did not measure up, or at the very least keep their word.
 Again we have to be able to look at the bigger picture, and benefit from hindsight, and lessons learned from the past.
 When people face multiple disappointments or abuse, hopefully, they will run out of excuses after they tolerated one incident after another.
 Paying too much attention and trying to please those unworthy of your time and concern, only reinforces their unruly behavior at your expense.

 Smart people know that the only change they can manage, control and be responsible for are their own decisions.
-It would be better for all concerned if we learned to set boundaries right from the start and firmly expect them to be respected.
+It would be better for all concerned if people learned to set boundaries right from the start and firmly expect them to be respected.

 How to Cope with Failed Expectations

 Failed expectations and not being able to love or accept shortcomings is a common thread that runs through addictions, binges, depression and that feeling people have when they are stuck.
-The recent tragic death of Amy Winehouse and the deaths of Karen Carpenter and Heath Ledger clearly demonstrate the painful emptiness amidst financial success when inner expectations are not met.
+The tragic death of Amy Winehouse and the deaths of Robin Williams, Karen Carpenter and Heath Ledger clearly demonstrate the painful emptiness amidst financial success when inner expectations are not met.
 Practice self love and acceptance.
 In fact, the success of Alcoholic Anonymous rests on self-acceptance encapsulated in the serenity prayer, “Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 How to Meet your Goals and Expectations